-In Feng Shui we’re concerned with the placement of just about everything.
+Feng Shui is concerned with the placement of just about everything.
 How the building sits on the land, the placement of the walls, windows, doors, fireplaces, bathrooms and the placement of your belongings.
+This ancient art is known as ‘the art of placement’.
 We pay particular attention to the placement of the front door, stove, bed and desk.

 The ideal placement for your bed, desk, front door and stove is in the ‘commanding position’.
 For now let’s focus on the position of your desk.